Kitabgi: Talbot Tobacco Régie Concession of 1890

 In April 1889, Nasseredin shah undertook his third trip to Europe.
 Kitabgi obtained from Amin al-Soltan to be part of the royal retinue.
 He was seventeenth on the official list of dignitaries accompanying the shah and, as such, occupied room 17 at Buckingham Palace during the shah's visit to Queen Victoria.
-During this trip, which lasted five months and during which Kitabgi was received in the European courts visited by the Shah - he was decorated with the Order of Leopold in Antwerp and the Order of Francis Joseph in Vienna - he made many acquaintances, including the British Major Gerald F. Talbot in London.
+During this trip, which lasted five months and during which Kitabgi was received in the European courts visited by the Shah - he was decorated with the Order of Leopold in Antwerp and the Order of Francis Joseph in Vienna - he made many acquaintances, including the British Major Gerald Talbot in London.
 It is probably there that the two men discussed for the first time the possibility for the Major to acquire the tobacco concession in Persia.
-It is also likely that Sir Henry Drummond Wolff, Minister Plenipotentiary of Great Britain in Tehran, and his secretary Sidney J.A.
-Churchill who were in London at the time of the Shah's visit were informed of the project by Kitabgi who wanted to ensure their support once the negotiations had begun by him in Tehran.
+It is also likely that Sir Henry Drummond Wolff, Minister Plenipotentiary of Great Britain in Tehran, and his secretary Sidney Churchill who were in London at the time of the Shah's visit were informed of the project by Kitabgi who wanted to ensure their support once the negotiations had begun by him in Tehran.
 The financial prospects for Kitabgi in the event of success were very advantageous.

 The Shah returned to Tehran on 24 October 1889.
 Motivated by the declarations of a sovereign who had often expressed in Europe the desire to modernize his country, there were many people asking for concessions.
 Kitabgi explained to Wolff and Churchill how to counter projects that risked competing with Talbot's and persuaded the latter to come to Tehran to present his request to the king and Amin al-Soltan.
 Shortly after Talbot's arrival in Tehran, Kitabgi was asked by his friend Gregorovitch, the first drogman of the Russian legation in Tehran, to help two Russian bankers, Raffalovitch and Poliakioff, to obtain a railway concession in Persia.
 Rumor had it that Kitabgi was abandoning Talbot's interests in favour of the Russians.
-Sir Henry warned Kitabgi and hinted that Talbot was unhappy.
+Wolff warned Kitabgi and hinted that Talbot was unhappy.
 Kitabgi, thinking that his honesty was questioned, sent back to Talbot the letters in which the latter promised to pay him the agreed sums were the concession successful.
 Talbot came in person to return the letters to Kitabgi, stating that he had never doubted him and fully trusted him.